Rough Guide to Planning a Spring-O

 Please untick the print results to avoid building up a print queue., and tick the prompt for hire dibber box.

-- If a hired dibber is used for a second course, you need to fill in the name details again on the second entry.
+- If a hired dibber is used for a second course, enter by dibber again – you need to fill in the name details on this second entry.

 - If all is well, the download should be straightforward – advise if course correct and the time as competitors will not get a printout.

 - You can use a pc for results if you wish – instructions in the standard SI guide – copy on the laptops.

 Option 2 – Manual download.